 North Bondi and Brighton Lookout

 There are a couple of lookouts at the North Bondi headland.
 They all offer beautiful views of Bondi Beach and out to the Tasman Sea, part of the South Pacific Ocean.
+Fred stopped there for a few photos and so they could admire the view.
+So far, on the Sydney panoramic trike tour they have seen some great views and scenic sights.

 Bondi Beach

 Firstly, they rode to the Sydney Opera House.
 We can’t get very close but we know some good angles which give some great scenic views.
-Then it was over the Sydney Harbour Bridge.
-We always tell our passengers to look up and enjoy the unique view.
+Then they rode through the city and over the Sydney Harbour Bridge.
+We always tell our passenger to look up and enjoy the unique view.
 The more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
-This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
-It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until construction of the new Port Mann Bridge in Vancouver was completed in 2012.

 Kirribilli